wilni/small-talk-client/README.md

 ## Lessons Learned

-From this project I became familiar with a lot of new technologies and aspects of web developmet.
-I implemented only functional components and websockets wich were both new to me.
-This was also the first application wher I deployed not onlya front end but also a back end server.
-I had to navigate a few things to set up my production database and enviroment.
+From this project, I became familiar with many new technologies and aspects of web development.
+I implemented only functional components and websockets which were both new to me.
+This was also the first application where I deployed only a front-end and a back-end server.
+I had to navigate a few things to set up my production database and environment.

 ## next steps

 - add more games (simon, hangman)
-- implement end to end encryption
+- Implement end to end encryption
-- create a react native version to deploy app on iOS, android as well as the web.
+- Create a react native version to deploy the app on iOS, Android as well as the web.

 ## License